5 Signs You Need a New Sump Pump

 If it breaks down, water that accumulates in the sump pit, the hole in your basement floor where the pump operates, will overflow onto the floor instead of draining to the outdoors.

-Our experts at Friendly Home Services can diagnose any problems you are experiencing with your sump pump.
+Our experts at Friendly Plumber, Heating and Air can diagnose any problems you are experiencing with your sump pump.
 We maintain, repair, replace, and install heating, ventilation, and air conditioning (HVAC) equipment, plumbing fixtures, faucets, water heaters, and drains, in addition to sump pumps.

 You can count on us to help you select a sump pump with the appropriate horsepower and size to keep your Salt Lake City home dry.